crypto-willie/PATIML/README.md

 7)  Open PATIML.app
 8)  Set DATA Seris to 30 Days
 9)  Step Only Needed for Model to use in different Time Zones!
 Open Ninja Script Editor add // in front of AddPlot(Brushes.Transparent, "TIMEOfDAY"); & compile:
+10)
    <img src="./Pictures_PATIML/Step1_PATIML.jpg">

-10) Goto Strategies, use Conner Template and change this for 1st part of training.
+11) Goto Strategies, use Conner Template and change this for 1st part of training.
+In picture I name mine PrePack to share w/ friend in differet TimeZone.
+Do not get this confuse w/ Conner.

     <img src="./Pictures_PATIML/Step2_PATIML.jpg">